Book

 (Answers:674)

-The frankness of the doctor
+The location and setting of the office.

-Yes your patiences and willingness to answer all my questions.
+Dr took time to answer all my questions.

 What can we do better?